spamathur/SocialMedia/README.md

 Edited profile codes and updated the program

 `Christina Melnic:`
-Worked on search pane in Gui.
+Worked on the search pane in Gui.

 ## Run the code